Updated August 2021

-The impact on supply chains and fulfillment was one of the most pervasive and damaging effects inflicted on businesses.
-To safeguard against this in the future, brands and sellers alike have been exploring new fulfillment options.
+The impact on supply chains and fulfillment has been one of the most pervasive, lasting, and damaging effects inflicted on businesses.
+To safeguard against this moving forward, brands and sellers alike have been exploring new fulfillment options.

 If we’ve learned anything over the past few years, it’s that the world is unpredictable.
 Our partners are in every corner of the country, and as such, there are many different environmental and situational obstacles that can impact product fulfillment.

 Whether it’s wildfires, hurricanes, or a pandemic, any business is subject to interruption when catastrophes arise.
 The West Coast Port Strikes of 2015 was one of those situations for us; we didn’t see it coming, and the sudden inability to process imported goods through west coast ports certainly impacted our normal business functions, and many of our partners faced similar issues.
 Lead times lengthened and we faced out of stocks.

 The port strikes showed us that we needed fulfillment centers on the east coast in order to protect our and our partners’ businesses.
 Now that we have fulfillment and processing centers around the country, including both coasts, we can minimize the impact of geographically constrained events.